kylietramle/gem_store/README.md

-# README
+# Kylie's Gem Store

-This README would normally document whatever steps are necessary to get the application up and running.
+## Overview

-Things you may want to cover:
+* A gem store where users can write reviews for the jewels and see the live preview of their comments.

-* Ruby version
+## Tech

-* System dependencies
+* Ruby 2.3.1

-* Configuration
+* Angular 1

-* Database creation
+* Bootstrap

-* Database initialization
+## Features

-* How to run the test suite
+* Live preview of reviews

-* Services (job queues, cache servers, search engines, etc.)
+* Form validation & submission

-* Deployment instructions
+* Responsive tabs that display gem info

-* ...
+* Filters on gem data: date & price